 What I Do

 Welcome!
 My name is Sheri Scurr.
-I founded Pathways to Authentic Connection to move personal and professional development beyond intellectual learning into experiential connection with horses to cultivate nervous system resilience, reshape relational patterns, and create authentic transformation.
+I founded Pathways to Authentic Connection to move personal growth and professional development beyond intellectual learning into experiences with horses where awareness becomes an embodied experience, nervous system patterns of protection are reshaped into patterns of connection, and transformation emerges from within.

-My facilitation, training, and consulting services support equine-assisted practitioners seeking to:
+Specifically, my facilitation, training, and consulting services enable equine-assisted practitioners to:

 -

-Design transformative programs that empower clients to be intentional and compassionate regulators of their nervous system states, anchor their nervous system in well-being, and strengthen their capacity for growth.
+Design transformative programs that empower clients to be intentional and compassionate regulators of their fight, flight, and freeze responses, anchor their nervous system in safety, and integrate change.

 -

-Equip staff with a practical understanding of nervous system regulation and the principles of co-regulation to facilitate learning as an embodied experience.
+Equip staff with a practical understanding of nervous system regulation and the principles of co-regulation so they can facilitate learning from within.

 -

-Reawaken and mindfully steward the horse's innate sensitivity and genuine desire for connection, honoring the horse's role as a consensual partner in learning and transformation.
+Reawaken and mindfully nurture the horse's innate sensitivity and genuine desire for connection, honoring the horse's role as a consensual partner in learning and transformation.

 -

-Create a productive workplace culture that supports both performance and well-being.
+Establish a productive workplace culture that sustains both performance and well-being.

 -